Blog

 In utilizing neural networks for short fiber composite model, the process begins with defining the composite structure through material selection, determining volume fractions, and defining geometry, material properties, boundary conditions, and loading scenarios.
 The composite’s fiber and matrix materials are chosen, and the fiber volume fraction is calculated to ensure accurate property prediction.
 The orientation of fibers and their probability distribution are modeled to represent the composite’s structural complexity accurately.

 To capture the intricate relationships between input parameters and output properties, hidden layers in the neural network play a crucial role.
 During the pre-training phase, the network is exposed to extensive datasets, helping it learn general patterns and features.
 Fine-tuning follows with high-fidelity data from finite element method (FEM) simulations or experimental results to enhance model accuracy.
 This process ensures the network’s robust performance, capable of predicting mechanical properties effectively.
-The evaluation phase uses metrics like Mean Relative Error (MeRE) and Maximum Relative Error (MaRE) to compare the neural network’s predictions with actual composite behavior, highlighting the benefits of pre-training and fine-tuning in composite modeling.
+The evaluation phase uses metrics like Mean Relative Error (MeRE) and Maximum Relative Error (MaRE) to compare the neural network’s predictions with actual composite behavior, highlighting the benefits of pre-training and fine-tuning in composite analysis.

 4.1.
 Modeling the Composite Structure